Sunday, July 29, 2018

 We are a "custodian" of a massive tomb which has been infested by alien parasites.
 Obviously, we've gotta clean up this place which means killing everything!
 The best part is that we not only look like something from the demoscene [cough] but are also equipped with an armed jetpack.
 Zooming about this place is exciting stuff but the aliens are relentless and the basic mechanics just don't work well together, so it soon becomes a demented slog!

 Chris sure knew how to program the Atari ST but I feel he has missed the mark here.
-There's just too much going on with gameplay that is confusing and relentless.
+There's just too much going on with confusing and relentless gameplay.
 But, perhaps I'm wrong?
 If you're feeling brave then Custodian can be run from a floppy or hard drive.
 Get ready and brace yourself for a rough journey!!
 Let me know what you think...

 Attack!!
 Attack!!
 Attack!!
 Attack!!
 Attack!!
 Attack!!
 ARGHHHH!!
 Help me, somebody!!